Prompt Injection Prevention Beyond Guardrails

 Direct Injection

 An attacker includes instructions to delete data.
 The LLM might follow these instructions and propose the delete API call.
-The SovereignIR canonicalization captures this intent: delete operation.
+The Blueprint canonicalization captures this intent: delete operation.
 The policy evaluation rejects it.
 The attack fails.

 Why?
 Because we do not care what the LLM intended or how it came to the decision.
 We only care about the action it proposes.
 If that action violates policy, it does not execute.